BedrockStreaming/prescaling-exporter/README.md

 # Event Prescaling

-With the CRDs and the API, it is possible to create prescaling events to allow the platform to scale on other schedules and with a multiplier.
+To enable the platform to scale on different schedules and with a multiplier, prescaling events can be request by the CRDs or the API.